 Pretty Boy: Wotan.
 He was originally a woman, but he cast an reincarnation spell on himself; switching sexes every time he was reborn.
 He's been reborn so many times, he became androgynous as a result.

-Spell My Name with an S: Khan's first name caused a bit of confusion, since it flipped between Amir and Amar.
-Word of God states that it was supposed to be "Amar", and the other is a typo.
+Spell My Name with an S: Khan's name has caused a bit of confusion, since it has flipped between all combinations of Amir/Amar Khan/Kahn.
+Word of God states that it was supposed to be "Amar", and the other is a typo, and the script appears to have settled on Khan.

 The Starscream: Issue 16, Brutaal usurps Steppenwolf as the Big Bad when he cuts him in half because Steppenwolf would rather take Earth for himself instead of Darkseid.
-He then reveals himself to be Superman, who was thought to have died years ago and starts preparing the Earth for Apokalips.
+He then reveals himself to be Superman, who was thought to have died years ago and starts preparing the Earth for Apokolips.
+Then it was later revealed that he was a clone of Superman.

 Too Fast to Stop: The Flash hasn't quite gotten the hang of braking when running at full speed.